 You can move your character in between rounds for a couple seconds, but you’re locked in place once he begins the attack, and you don’t know which pattern of attack he’s about to do.
 Most of the time I just pick one spot to stand and watch the whole game play out.

 There are five patterns of AoE blasts he can do, and of those, two of them have safe spots.
 The other three can theoretically hit you anywhere you stand, but there are some areas that are more likely to be part of the affected area, so you really just want to avoid those extra vulnerable spots.

 Personally, I think this spot shown above on the North side of the arena is the best place to stand.
-It avoids two of the patterns completely, and a third pattern (the line AoE) will only push you across the platform, not off it.
+I think of it as where this third Cactuar’s mouth would be.
+It avoids two of the patterns completely, is not in an extra vulnerable spot, and one pattern (the line AoE) will only push you across the platform, not off it.
 That will still count as you failing the GATE, but at least you get to keep hanging out on the platform!